 Our nation's small businesses are facing an unprecedented economic disruption due to the Coronavirus (COVID-19) outbreak.
 On Friday, March 27, 2020, the President signed into law the CARES Act, which contains $376 billion in relief for American workers and small businesses.

-We will provide further information on the availability of the EIDL portal to receive new applications (including those from agricultural enterprises) as soon as possible.
+We will provide further information on the EIDL portal's availability to receive new applications (including those from agricultural enterprises) as soon as possible.

 Guidance for Businesses and Employers